dphfox/Fusion/CONTRIBUTING.md

 - Guide users towards writing code that's more optimal, but not at the expense of maintainability.

-- Aim to make errors impossible to represent, or at least very easy to spot.
+- Features should be designed so mistakes by the developer are easy to spot.

-### Tips for bad feature requests
+### Things to avoid in feature requests

 - Overly specific solutions.
 Niche features often would be better served as part of third party libraries; Fusion deals with concerns that everyone has an interest in.

-- Code is read many times, but written very few times.
-'Saving keystrokes' is not a strong enough reason to include a feature, and can actually harm readability and maintainability quite seriously.
+- 'Saving keystrokes'.
+Code is read many times, but written very few times.
+Shortening code is not a strong enough reason to include a feature, and can actually harm readability and maintainability quite seriously.

-- It's almost always possible to express an idea with simple function and table primitives; simpler implementations are less buggy, easier to understand for maintainers and users, and often more performant.
+- Overengineering.
+It's almost always possible to express an idea with simple function and table primitives.
+Simpler implementations are less buggy, easier to understand for maintainers and users, and often more performant.

 -----

 ## I want to contribute code

-While we do accept community pull requests, please observe that Fusion has a very high bar for code and API quality.
-We're used by a lot of important people and projects!

 ### Respect the issues